-- L Load distribution: influence of elastic deformations of the structure on the distribution of aerodynamic pressures over the structure - D Divergence: a static instability of a lifting surface of an aircraftft in flight, at a speed called the divergence speed, where elasticity of the lifting surface plays an essential role in the instability. - 3.
-R Control system reversal: A condition occurring in flight, at a speed called the control reversal speed, at which the intended effect of displacing a given component of the control system are completely nullified by elastic deformations of the structure. aero elasticity
+- 1. L Load distribution: influence of elastic deformations of the structure on the distribution of aerodynamic pressures over the structure - 2.
+D Divergence: a static instability of a lifting surface of an aircraftft in flight, at a speed called the divergence speed, where elasticity of the lifting surface plays an essential role in the instability. - 3.
+R Control system reversal: A condition occurring in flight, at a speed called the control reversal speed, at which the intended effect of displacing a given component of the control system are completely nullified by elastic deformations of the structure.
+The structures enterprise and its relation to aero elasticity

-- Every aircraft company has a large engineering division with a name such as "Structures Technology." - The purpose of the structures organization is to create an airplane flight structure with structural integrity. - This organization also has the responsibility for determining and fulfilling structural design objectives and structural certification of production aircraft.
+Every aircraft company has a large engineering division with a name such as "Structures Technology."
+The purpose of the structures organization is to create an airplane flight structure with structural integrity.
+This organization also has the responsibility for determining and fulfilling structural design objectives and structural certification of production aircraft.
 Structural design requirements